savedra1/clipse/README.md

 ## Contributing 🙏

 I would love to receive contributions to this project and welcome PRs from anyone and everyone.
 The following is a list of example future enhancements I'd like to implement:
+- Pinned items view
 - System paste option (building functionality to paste the chosen item directly into the next place of focus after the TUI closes)
 - Packages for apt, dnf, brew etc
 - Theme adjustments made available via CLI
 - Better debugging
 - Use of a GUI library such as fyne/GIO (only with minimal CPU cost)
 - Custom key binds added to config file
 - Customisable config file storage paths

+<br><br>
 ## TODO
-Nix package
 Pinned/favourite items
-Solution for auto-closing terminal window on MacOS
+Solution for auto-closing terminal window on MacOs